NewsUSA WrestlingInternationalWomenHigh School & YouthUSAW

 by Gary Abbott, USA Wrestling

-The U.S. semifinalists today will be Jaclyn Bouzakis of Pennsylvania (40 kg), Haylie Jaffe of Pennsylvania (61 kg) and Jasmine Robinson of Texas (69 kg).
-Ironically, all three U.S. wrestlers will face opponents from India in their semifinals matches.
+Going for the bronze will be Jaclyn Bouzakis of Pennsylvania (40 kg), Haylie Jaffe of Pennsylvania (61 kg) and Jasmine Robinson of Texas (69 kg).
+All three lost to opponents from India.

 All of the action is live on FloWrestling.